WebOfTrustInfo/verifiable-news/journalistic-html-metadata.md

 # Verifiable Claims, Schema.org and Embedded JSON-LD
 **Approach 1: Add `profile` to `Person` and Digitally Sign JSON-LD Content with DID Record Keys**

-Digitally signing the JSON-LD content with the DID record keys of the indicated article authors is a means of digitally signing the assertions that the indicated individuals are the authors of the indicated news article.
+Digitally signing the JSON-LD content with the DID record keys of the article's authors is a means of digitally signing the assertions that the indicated individuals are the authors of the news article.
 ```
 <html>
   <head>